hendrikbgr/YandexMail-Account-Creator/README.md

 * Print account details to in console ✅
 * Add more information to console when running ✅
 * Add ProxyScrape for Porxy Support ✅
+* Create requirements.txt file for easy installation ✅
 * Use 10 Minute Mail Api for verification and recovery email
-* Create requirements.txt file for easy installation

 ## Known Bugs 🐛

 * The crawled proxies don't always work. ✅
 * Proxy can be too slow and timeout script. ✅
 * Verification process still needs to be done manually. ⚠️
-* Also auto input can create a block for that email adress. ⚠️